 DeSean Jackson led the Eagles in receiving with six grabs for 64 yards, though he dropped a pass in the third quarter.
 He finished ahead of Zach Ertz (5-42) and Dallas Goedert (4-30).
 First-round rookie wideout Jalen Reagor caught four passes for 41 yards, but had a big drop near the goal line.

 The Steelers know what the Broncos are going through, as they experienced it last year.
 The injury bug has claimed Von Miller and several other Denver players already, and now Drew Lock was the latest victim.
 Lock got hurt in the opening quarter and eventually left the game, echoing what happened with Ben Roethlisberger in Week 2 last year.

 Lock will eventually be hoping to bounce back like Roethlisberger has thus far in 2020.
 Roethlisberger was solid in the opener, and he continued to play as well in this game despite missing two starting offensive linemen.
-Roethlisberger finished 29-of-41 for 311 yards, tw touchdowns and an interception.
-It wasn't a great performance by Roethlisberger, as he had a second potential pick that was dropped in the end zone.
-His actual interception was a poor decision on his part, as he stared down a receiver when he had an infinite amount of time in the pocket.
+Roethlisberger finished 29-of-41 for 311 yards, two touchdowns and an interception.
+It wasn’t a great performance by Roethlisberger, as he had a second potential pick that was dropped in the end zone.
+His actual interception was a poor decision on his part, staring down a receiver when he had an infinite amount of time in the pocket.

 Elsewhere in the receiving corps, JuJu Smith-Schuster reeled in seven balls for 48 yards.
 It was a disappointing result in the wake of A.J.
 Bouye’s injury, but he saw eight targets.